antoineouellet/artmin/README.md

 ### Installing
 Unzip contents in a folder.
 Essential for running are run.py (or debug.py), which is the actual routine with user defined inputs, artmin.py and artmin_database.py (modules containing methods called in main routine), a pure phase database (e.g. DBartmin_vXX) and a solid solution database (e.g. DBsolidsolutions_vXX).
 Other files may be kept in another folder, separate from the essential run files.
 ## Deployment
+## Contributing
+All coding was done from a geologist/physicist background with very little coding experience.
+As such many things are likely to be sub-optimal at best, both on a usability/application design and efficiency of numerical calculations.
 ## Built with
 ## Authors
 * **Antoine Ouellet** - *Initial work* - (antoine.ouellet@gmail.com)